Russia says would be threatened by Iran military action

-BRUSSELS Russia would regard any military intervention linked to Iran's nuclear program as a threat to its own security, Moscow's departing ambassador to NATO warned on Friday.
+BRUSSELS Jan 13 Russia would regard any military intervention linked to Iran's nuclear programme as a threat to its own security, Moscow's departing ambassador to NATO warned on Friday.

-"Iran is our neighbor," Dmitry Rogozin told reporters in Brussels.
+"Iran is our neighbour," Dmitry Rogozin told reporters in Brussels.
 "And if Iran is involved in any military action, it's a direct threat to our security."

 Rogozin was speaking two days after the killing of a nuclear scientist in Tehran by a hitman on a motorcycle.